Sharing Our Testimonies: The Power of Story in Your Ministry

 When I listened to that man’s story on Baptism Sunday, I was profoundly moved because through his testimony of tragedy and hope, God was magnified, and the enemy was defeated.
 Genesis 50:20 comes to mind: “You intended to harm me, but God intended it for good to accomplish what is now being done, the saving of many lives.”

-THE BIG IDEA: Declaring God’s goodness and power through our testimony is an act of worship, for us and for everyone who hears it.
+THE BIG IDEA: Declaring God’s goodness and power through sharing our testimonies is an act of worship, for us and for everyone who hears it.

 - What men’s events, gatherings, or meetings do you have coming up where you could include a short testimony?